blakedemarest/bedrot-data-lake/raw/README.md

 The raw zone stores an immutable, exact copy of the source data after initial validation.
 This serves as the single source of truth for all downstream processing.

 ## What Goes Here
-- Validated copies of landing zone data
+- Validated copies of landing zone data (e.g., DistroKid HTML snapshots that pass validation)
 - Data in its most granular form
 - Original data types and structures preserved
 - No data should be deleted or modified

+## DistroKid Validation & Promotion
+- Only DistroKid HTML files that pass automated validation are promoted here from landing
+- See `src/distrokid/extractors/validate_dk_html.py` for validation logic

 ## Rules
 - Data is append-only